Radiologic Technology Program Q & A

 - I’ve NOT Been Accepted!
 Now What?

 You are welcome to reapply to the program the following year.
-Look at your grades and see if you can improve the overall score.
+Get in touch with one of the Admissions Counselor.

 - I’ve Been Accepted!
 Now What?